-Looking ahead, the Manager observes that the macroeconomic backdrop has softened in recent months, reflecting continued weakness in labour markets and persistent inflationary pressures that have pinched the consumer.
+Looking ahead, the Manager observes that the macroeconomic backdrop has softened in recent months, reflecting continued weakness in labor markets and persistent inflationary pressures that have pinched the consumer.
 While both fiscal and monetary policy settings are still expected to support economic growth, elevated geopolitical tensions introduce a degree of uncertainty that could destabilize an otherwise fragile but constructive environment.
 In addition, emerging supply-chain frictions could represent a potential risk to prevailing economic forecasts.
 That said, expectations of a renewed fiscal expansion in the United States ahead of the midterm elections should continue to underpin investor confidence, with a more U.S. administration-aligned Federal Reserve potentially providing additional monetary accommodation.
-Commodity markets may represent a near-term headwind to this favourable outlook, as rising copper and broader metals prices appear increasingly driven by inflation-hedging behaviour rather than underlying demand fundamentals.
+Commodity markets may represent a near-term headwind to this favorable outlook, as rising copper and broader metals prices appear increasingly driven by inflation-hedging behavior rather than underlying demand fundamentals.
 Overall, market sentiment continues to point toward a broadly sustainable macroeconomic environment heading into 2026.
-Against this backdrop, the Manager maintains a prudent yet market-aligned positioning.
-Portfolio construction remains focused on high-quality companies characterized by strong free-cash-flow generation, durable competitive advantages, and limited sensitivity to economic cycles.
-At the same time, preserving flexibility within the strategic asset allocation framework remains essential in order to respond effectively to shifts in market conditions.